Learning to Reconstruct Missing Data from Spatiotemporal Graphs with Sparse Observations: Learning representations from sparse spatiotemporal data

 \section{Learning representations from sparse spatiotemporal data}

 The autoregressive approach to reconstruction consists in directly modeling distributions $\pcond{\vx^{i}_{t}}{\mX_{<t}}$ and using one-step-ahead forecasting as a surrogate objective to learn how to recover missing observations.
 To exploit available data subsequent to the target time step, it is common to use a bidirectional architecture, i.e., to mirror time w.r.t. the time step of interest and have a second model for estimating $\pcond{\vx^{i}_{t}}{\mX_{>t}}$~\cite{yoon2018estimating, cao2018brits}.
 Moreover, a third component $\pcond{\vx^{i}_{t}}{\{\vx_{t}^{j \neq i}\}}$ must be introduced to account for spatial information at each step.
 Architectures like GRIN, follow exactly this scheme with different components dedicated to model each of these three aspects.
 While being effective in practice, these approaches can have multiple drawbacks.
-Besides the computational overhead of having three separate components and the compounding error in the autoregressive models, they can fall short in capturing global context, as the processing of the structural information is decomposed.
-Furthermore, merging the information coming from the different modules is also problematic, yielding to further compounding of errors.
-Finally, in the case of highly sparse observations, the spatial processing should be dealt with special care as propagating information through partially observed spatiotemporal graphs add another layer of complexity.
+Besides the computational overhead of having three separate components and the compounding of prediction errors typical of autoregressive models, the modular approach can fall short in capturing global context, as the processing of the structural information is decomposed.
+Furthermore, integrating the information coming from the different modules is also problematic, yielding further compounding of errors.
+Finally, in the case of highly sparse observations, the spatial processing should be dealt with special care as propagating information through partially observed spatiotemporal graphs adds another layer of complexity.
 For instance, simply masking out faulty sensors would compromise the flow of information through message passing layers~\cite{gilmer2017neural}.